-The remote control is designed to be compatible with many televisions, but will not work with every one made.
+The remote control is designed to be compatible with many televisions and cable converters, but will not work with every one made.
 If your TV or cable box does not respond the way it should when you program it as explained below, this remote may be incapable of operating it.